decentraland/old-documentation/_includes/home.md

 The lines you just added create a new [entity]({{ site.baseurl }}{% post_url /development-guide/2018-02-1-entities-components %}), give it a [shape]({{ site.baseurl }}{% post_url /development-guide/2018-02-6-shape-components %}) based on the 3D model you downloaded, and [set its position]({{ site.baseurl }}{% post_url /development-guide/2018-02-5-set-entity-position %}).

 Note that the avocado you added rotates, just like all other entities in the scene.
-That's because the `RotatorSystem` [system]({{ site.baseurl }}{% post_url /development-guide/2018-02-3-systems %}) is iterating over every entity in the scene.
+That's because the `RotatorSystem` [system]({{ site.baseurl }}{% post_url /development-guide/2018-02-3-systems %}) defined in this scene is iterating over every entity in the scene and rotating it.

 Read [coding-scenes]({{ site.baseurl }}{% post_url /getting-started/2018-01-02-coding-scenes %}) for a high-level understanding of how Decentraland scenes function.